jtarchie/outrageous/examples/basic/scrape_webpage/README.md

-# Ask questions against a website
+# Ask a question about a website

+This allows a URL to be provided, then scraped, so the user can ask questions against it.

+## Example output

 ```bash
 WebpageScraper: {"name":"WebPage","parameters{""","url":"https://eldora.com"}}